Jerry-Master/GranaData/_drafts/vibe-coding-2.md

 The next big limitation of this technology is the human factor.
 The maximum number of agents that I can manage is two.
 And I am not the only one saying so, all of my colleagues agree with me in that regard.
 If you try to manage three or more agents at the same time, you will end up working sequentially rather than in parallel and some agents will be idle while you work with others.
 The reason for this is quite simple.
 There are two phases: planning and execution.
 Planning normally takes 15 minutes and execution another 15 minutes so you can only plan one task before another has finished, thus two is the maximum number of agents you can manage in parallel.
 This is what METR has called the time horizon of the agent.
 In [their report](https://metr.org/time-horizons/){:target="_blank"} they have shown that the time horizon is increasing exponentially so I expect that this human bottleneck will be reduced once the time horizons increase.
 I would expect models to perform 1 hour tasks by next year, so that would mean that I can have four agents working at the same time.
 However, for that to work I would need to have four copies of my repository so that agents can compile in four separate branches without fighting each other.
 Many changes will be needed in the way we work to adapt to this new reality.

 Another limitation of these models is their memory.
 In the current formulation memory is just the context window enhanced by some MCP or skill that looks for memories in a database.
 If implemented correctly that could go very far but in its current state it is very primitive.
 Whatever is not included in the system prompt is rarely remembered.
 This handicaps the model and makes it more expensive.
 Many times have I found myself asking a question to the model only for it to start creating loads of subagents to explore the codebase for the umpteenth time.
-In expert fields there are terms that are specific to the project at hand.
-If the model needs to look for them every single time it is very costly.
+In domains that require high expertise, there are terms that are specific to the project at hand.
+If the model needs to explore the whole codebase to infer its meaning every single time it is very costly.
 For me this looks like a simple problem, just create some glossary and when prompted with something the model does not understand look at the glossary instead of exploring everything.
 Current models look very static to me.
 For them to be considered real AGI they need to learn automatically.
 And having a dynamic memory that updates along the way and has efficient retrieval is the main obstacle right now to achieve AGI.

 Nevertheless, there are a few coding tasks that agents can done fully autonomous with little to no supervision.
 They can be used to reduce technical debt in three ways: